2020 Update: Clocks that are taking the world by storm!

 We are always looking for well-executed, original ideas for our customers and here's an idea that appealed to us wholeheartedly.
 A home or classroom clock is an object to be viewed mostly either in desperation (where did that time go?) or in exasperation (why won't that minute hand move faster?)
 So we loved the idea that we could make that experience a cause for wonder!

-Ideas in Time have created three wonderful clocks that focus the mind on the mathematics of time and space.
-Perfect as gifts for mathematicians, as centrepieces of mathematics rooms in schools and colleges or as a very personal reminder of the wonders of the universe!
+Ideas in Time have created many wonderful clocks that focus the mind on the mathematics of time and space.
+Perfect as gifts for mathematicians and nerds generally, as centrepieces of their place of work or as a very personal reminder of the wonders of the universe!

 The clock works by combining a spiral arm, designed using a Golden Ratio rectangle or a rectangle comprising contiguous squares whose sides are Fibonacci numbers (i.e. the same thing).
 That natural perfection is combined with a simple expanding number series that tell the hours: the distances calculated exactly using the 12th root of the spiral turn.
 Watching the minutes move will never be the same again.